 On May 6, 2021, the Sponsor received 5,750,000 of the Company's Class B ordinary shares (the "Founder Shares") in exchange for the payment of \$25,000 of deferred offering costs.
 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor held 4,312,500 founder shares.
-On November 22, 2021, we issued 690,000 founder shares to the Sponsor with such issue being made by way of a bonus share issue for no consideration, following which the Sponsor holds an aggregate of 5,002,500 founder shares.
-The purchase price of the initial founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor holds 4,312,500 founder shares.
+The purchase price of the founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
 Our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering).
 If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares by our sponsor at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
-Up to 652,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
-Our sponsor will surrender and forfeit 150,000 founder shares, and the representative will purchase 150,000 founder shares for an aggregate purchase price of \$500,000, in connection with the closing of this offering.
+Up to 562,500 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' overallotment option is exercised.
+Our sponsor may surrender and forfeit up to 225,000 founder shares, and the representative will purchase up to 225,000 founder shares for an aggregate purchase price of up to \$750,000, in connection with the closing of this offering.